allandecastro/BusinessProcessFlowViewer/README.md

 Note that you can therefore add this component to several grids of the form.

-# Want to Package a component ?
+# How to Package a component ?

 ## Get required tools